LeeHowes/CPP/integrating_executors_with_the_standard_library.md

 ## Open questions

  * The wording for customization points will need clarifying to decide precisely the right strategy for having an overload of a pre-existing `std::` function call a customization point object without risk of conflicts.
 I have added `_e` to the names in the `execution` namespace as a handover from a pre-existing `std` namespace function into an `execution` customization point.
  * Do we have to have separate names for the templated execution policies for ABI reasons?
+That is that the current policies are non-templated, and this would be adding templated ones.
 If so this is a minor change and we have left it out of the proposal above.
- * Should we return to the unspecified policy types in [P1019], which has the advantage allowing us to remove the `E` parameter from the customisation points, at the cost of weaking the definition of the execution policy object API.
+Quite how we package the result of `policy.on(executor)` is fairly flexible.

 [P0443]: https://wg21.link/P0443